 watch -g free

-It is also possible to turn off the header showing the blank line, current time, command and interval.
-With the help of the –t option, you can stop the header in the terminal.
+It’s possible to turn off the header that shows a blank line, current time, command, and interval with the help of the –t option.
 For example:

 watch –t date

 The executed date command will display the clock and date only.